Decentralized and Parallel Primal and Dual Accelerated Methods for Stochastic Convex Programming Problems: Stochastic convex optimization

-Generally, iteration complexity is given by the complexity of gradient calculations, which can be hard to compute.
-Thus, stochastic approximations of the true gradient can be used instead.
-In this case, or when the true gradient is unavailable (if e.g. function $f$ is given in the form of expectation $f(x):=\E[f(x,\xi)$] we denote the {inexact} (or noise-corrupted) first-order {oracle} as $\nabla f(x, \xi)$, given by a blackbox model with stochasticity (noise) $\xi$ corrupting the true gradient.
-Assume that\footnote{We notice that unlike \cite{cohen2018acceleration,aspremont2008smooth} where $R$ is a diameter of $Q$, we outperform the bound by $R=\|x^0-x^*\|_2$ due to typical case when $Q = \mathbb{R}^n$ and it is not a compact set.
-To obtain such a generalization we have to use advanced recurrent technique to bound $\|z^k - x^*\|_2$ from \cite{dvinskikh2019dual,gorbunov2018accelerated} and chapter 2 \cite{gasnikov2017modern}.
-This result can be obtained by the following scheme (for simplicity $\sigma = 0, \mu = 0$).
+Generally, iteration complexity \dm{is determined by the complexity of calculating the gradient, which can be computationally expensive.} Thus, stochastic approximations of the true gradient can be used instead.
+In this case, or when the true gradient is unavailable (if e.g., function $f$ is given in the form of expectation $f(x):=\E[f(x,\xi)$]) we denote the {inexact} (or noise-corrupted) first-order {oracle} as $\nabla f(x, \xi)$, given by a blackbox model with stochasticity (noise) $\xi$ corrupting the true gradient.
+Assume that